 Imperial Palace in Tokyo

 The Imperial Palace in Tokyo has an alternative name in the form of the Imperial Castle.
 It is located in the center of the capital of Japan, in the park area of the Chiyoda district.
-According to statistics, many tourists who fly to Japan first come to see the grandeur of the complex.
-In society, it is recognized as an unofficial symbol of statehood.
+According to statistics, many tourists arriving in Japan first come to see the grandeur of the complex.
+It is recognized in society as an unofficial symbol of statehood.

 The Imperial Palace in Tokyo occupies almost 750 hectares.
-Next to it are large government institutions - government buildings, courts, embassies and capital attractions, including the Yasukuni Shrine.
+Nearby there are large government institutions ‒ the government building, courts, embassies and the capital's attractions, including Yasukuni Shrine.
 The castle has 3 floors, including one underground floor.
 It was built from reinforced concrete structures, which contain elements of traditional culture.
-The interior of the Imperial Palace in Tokyo is decorated with wood, which looks expensive and elegant.
-There are audience halls, banquet halls, an office for imperial activities and much more.
+The interior of the Imperial Palace in Tokyo is decorated with wood, which looks expensive and refined.
+There are audience rooms, banquet halls, an office for imperial activities and much more.

 Interesting facts

-Locals call the Tokyo Imperial Palace an oasis of calm.
-The fact is that the Imperial Castle is noticeably different from the rest of the buildings in the metropolis.
-The building with a pointed roof is impossible not to notice from afar.
+Locals call the Imperial Palace in Tokyo an oasis of tranquility.
+The fact is that the Imperial Castle is noticeably different from the rest of the buildings of the metropolis.
+A building with a pointed roof is impossible to miss from afar.
 The palace is surrounded by protective moats with water and massive walls, picturesque gardens.
-Now they look more like decorative elements, but they also protect the property from the noise of the bustle of the capital.
+Now they look more like decorative elements, but they also shield the property from the hustle and bustle of the capital.

-The architecture of the Imperial Palace in Tokyo is strict, there is not a single hint of idleness.
-The three-story palace lacks the luxury that is typical of European palaces.
-Simplicity is the key feature of the attraction; it is the pride of the people.
-Today the residence of Emperor Akihito is open here.
+The architecture of the Imperial Palace in Tokyo is austere, there is not a single hint of idleness.
+The three-storey palace lacks the luxury that is typical of European palaces.
+Simplicity is the key feature of the attraction, it is the pride of the people.
+The residence of Emperor Akihito is open here today.
 It is guarded around the clock, there are no metro stations under it, and the airspace is not open for helicopter flights.

 Information for tourists

-Visitors are only allowed to admire the Tokyo Imperial Palace from afar.
+Visitors are allowed to admire the Imperial Palace in Tokyo only from afar.
 It is even forbidden to walk along the alleys.
-Visits to the Eastern Garden are permitted, but it is closed every Monday and Friday and on days when the Imperial Family takes part in various ceremonies.
-There is no point in coming here during this period.
+It is allowed to visit the Oriental Garden, but it is closed every Monday and Friday and on days when the imperial family takes part in various ceremonies.
+It doesn't make sense to come here during the specified period.
 There are exceptions to the rules.
-For example, on January 2 and December 23, the day the emperor was born, everyone can walk through the Inner Gardens of the castle and see the emperor and his family.
+For example, on January 2 and December 23, the day when the emperor was born, everyone can stroll through the Inner Gardens of the castle, see the emperor and his family.
 They gather in front of the society on the balcony and greet the guests.
-It is forbidden to talk to them.
+Talking to them is forbidden.

-You can get to one of Tokyo's key attractions inexpensively by subway; you need to get off at Tokyo Station and walk 10 minutes.
-Or you can use a taxi, but the price for the trip will be more expensive.
+It is possible to get to one of Tokyo's key attractions inexpensively by metro, you need to get off at Tokyo station and walk 10 minutes on foot.
+Or you can use taxi services, but the price for the trip will be more expensive.
 But visiting the castle is free for everyone.